odavom/GiphyApp/README.md

 *PROBLEM:
 1. animating the GIFs - it was a struggle conceptualizing the HTML as an object, the DOM, that can be manipulated without writing elements and attributes in the HTML.
 2. using Ajax and retrieving information from JSON.
-3.
+3. staying focused and breaking down problems into smaller manageable problems.

-*SOLUTION: wathcing videos, familiarizing myself with jQuery, using dot notation.
+*SOLUTION: watching videos, familiarizing myself with jQuery, using dot notation.

 #### Technical approach
 * trial and error
 * revisting the activities covered in class
 * using Mozilla MDN
+* managing the feeling of getting overwhelmed